-4.4 Our Environment - Addressing how production, supply and sales impact on and enhance the environment, focusing on packaging, water quality and climate change.
+Our Environment - striving to address how production, supply and sales impact on and enhance the environment with a focus on packaging, water quality and climate change.

-4.5 Our Communities - Making a positive contribution to peoples' livelihoods and wellbeing, through delivering returns to growers, protecting our investment from new pests and diseases, good working conditions for our people and positive contributions in overseas markets.
+Our Communities - making a positive contribution to peoples' livelihoods and wellbeing, through the returns provided to growers, the working conditions provided for our people, and the contributions we make in our markets.